vzaigrin/ArduinoPhotoRecorder/README.md

 * CS to digital 10

 Camera is connected to Serial:
-* TX from camera to RX on Arduino
+* RX from camera to TX on Arduino
-* RX from camera through 10K OM to TX on Arduino
+* TX from camera through 10K OM to RX on Arduino
-* RX from camera through 10K OM to Ground.
+* TX from camera through 10K OM to Ground.

+We use the 10K resistor divider.
+The camera's serial data pins are 3.3v logic and we divide the 5V down so that its 2.5V.

 Camera has motion detection and can take a snapshot at this time.
 We use date and time information from DS1307 to know when we take a snapshot.